Iasir-Arafat-riaz/Softzino-Technologies/README.md

 6. In product page, show all the products from server. he can also create update and delete products form the list. ------>Completed

-7. It contains a drop-down in sidebar area to translate the application in at least two languages. ------>Not-Completed
+7. It contains a drop-down in sidebar area to translate the application in at least two languages. ------> overall Completed